PPE kit row: Himanta files defamation case against Sisodia over corruption charges | Politics

 - India

+Saikia maintained that the JCB Industries did not participate in any bid to supply PPE kits to NHM, Assam, nor did it raise any bill.

+"At that time (March 2020), the NHM, Assam, had requested for PPE kits to fight the pandemic which had just started.
+The JCB Industries gave about 1500 PPE kits but it was not under any contract.
+It was part of their Corporate Social Responsibility activities," he asserted.

-Noting that the allegation is 'baseless, Saikia said, "On being aggrieved by the allegations levelled against him and not receiving any clarification on the matter later, Sarma decided to seek legal remedy and file a criminal defamation case."
-He claimed that the PPE kits were donated by JCB Industries.
+The senior advocate claimed that no payment was made to JCB Industries for the PPE kits and the "baseless" allegations against Sarma were made out of "political vendetta".
+Saikia said, "On being aggrieved by the allegations levelled against him and not receiving any clarification on the matter later, Sarma decided to seek legal remedy and file a criminal defamation case."
+Sarma had said he would file a defamation case against the Aam Aadmi Party leader soon after the allegations were levelled by Sisodia at the press conference.

+On June 1, two digital media organisations in a joint investigative report claimed that the Assam government had placed four COVID-19 related emergency medical supply orders, "most likely without following proper process".

+Subsequently, the opposition Congress, Raijor Dal and the Assam Jatiya Parishad (AJP) had separately demanded a high-level probe by CBI, ED or any other central agency into the alleged irregularities in supply of PPE kits in 2020 by firms linked to Sarma's wife when he was the health minister in the previous BJP government in the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)